Application Deadline: 2025 Impact Investing Learning and Action Cohort

 Eligibility

-Unsure if this program would be a good fit for you?
+Unsure if this program is the right fit for you?
 Email Sokol Shtylla to discuss.

 Application Process